ZackMason/cpp_init/README.md

 add the directory to your PATH and open a new shell

-if you are on linux you might want to add a shebang to the top of ```cpp_init.py``` so bash knows where to find python3
+if you are on linux you might want to add a shebang to the top of ```cpp_init.py``` so bash knows where to find python3, idk I use windows

 if you are on windows make sure the default program to launch .py files is python3